-Aromatherapy is a complementary therapy that uses plant extract essential oils that are either inhaled, used as a massage oil, or occasionally ingested.
+Aromatherapy is a complementary therapy that uses plant extract essential oils that are either inhaled, used as a massage oil, applied as a cream or added to a warm bath.
 It can be used to alleviate specific symptoms or as a relaxant.
 It is based on the healing properties of essential oils, of which there are over 400, extracted from plants all over the world.
 Popular oils used include chamomile, lavender, rosemary and tea tree.
 Aromatherapy carrier oils are used for mixing blends of essential oils in order to make bath oils or massage oils.
 They are mainly extracted from nuts and seeds.
 Examples are sweet almond oil, evening primrose oil and black seed oil.

-Aromatherapy can help to promote relaxation.
+Aromatherapy is used to help promote relaxation.
 It is currently widely used in the management of chronic pain, depression, anxiety and stress, insomnia and some cognitive disorders.

 Side-effects can include allergic reactions (including rash for patient or therapist), headache and nausea.
 It should also be noted that:

-- Patients with epilepsy should avoid fennel, rosemary and sage (because of the risk of over-stimulating the nervous system).
+- People with epilepsy should avoid fennel, rosemary and sage (because of the risk of over-stimulating the nervous system).

-- Patients with hypertension should avoid hyssop, rosemary, sage and thyme.
+- People with hypertension should avoid hyssop, rosemary, sage and thyme.

-- Pregnant ladies should avoid basil, laurel, angelica, thyme, cumin, aniseed, citronella and juniper.
-An aromatherapist should always be alerted if the patient is pregnant because of potential teratogenic and uterine effects of the oils.
+- Pregnant women should avoid basil, laurel, angelica, thyme, cumin, aniseed, citronella and juniper.
+An aromatherapist should always be alerted if the patient is pregnant, because of potential teratogenic and uterine effects of the oils.